Diasemiopsis ramburialis

 Diasemiopsis ramburialis is a moth of the family Crambidae.
 It occurs in most of Europe and the tropics, including the Azores, Fiji, New Zealand and Australia.
 It is scarce migrant in Britain.

+Description

 The wingspan is 17–22 mm.

-Adults are speckled grey or brown, with two broad ragged white lines across each wing.
+Taxonomy

+This species was first described by Philogène Auguste Joseph Duponchel in 1834 and originally named Hydrocampa ramburialis.

+Hosts

-The larvae feed on the water fern species Azolla filiculoides.
+The larvae have been shown to feed on the water fern species Azolla filiculoides.